Life in the UK Test Study Checklist

 Test appointment booked

-You must book your test at least 7 days in advance, and you may have to wait longer when booking at test centres in busy areas. - Make sure you note your test date and time and plan your studies around this deadline.
+- You must book your test at least 24 hours in advance, but you may have to wait longer when booking at test centres in busy areas.

 Finish reading the study materials